-At interim, course grades will be posted on My Cruiser.
-Students who receive a grade of "D" or "F" for a course should schedule a conference with the instructor to discuss how their performance can be improved and work with a Dr. Barbara C. Baxter Learning Success Center counselor to identify available learning support resources.
-Mid-term grades are not recorded on the students' transcripts.
+Course grades and attendance are available 24 hours a day, 7 days a week on Canvas.
+ASU Mid-South also identifies both a five (5) week and a ten (10) week interim grade checkpoint each full fall and spring semester.
+Students who have earned a grade of "D" or "F" for a course at an interim grade checkpoint should schedule a conference with the instructor to discuss how their performance can be improved and work with a Dr. Barbara C. Baxter Learning Success Center counselor to identify available learning support resources.
+Interim grades are not recorded on students' transcripts.